aws-samples/aws-ai-ml-workshop-kr/2018-09/README.md

 ## AWS AI/ML Workshop - Korea

-A collection of localized Amazon SageMaker samples
+A collection of localized Amazon SageMaker samples.
+See the below Changes to see the progress.

 ## License Summary